Computer literacy: France

-Plan Calcul was a French governmental program in the 1960s to promote a national or European computer industry that was accompanied with a vast educational effort in programming and computer science.
+Plan Calcul was a French governmental program in the 1960s to promote a national or European computer industry that was accompanied by a vast educational effort in programming and computer science.

 The Computing for All plan was a French government initiative to introduce computers to all the country's pupils in 1985.

 United Kingdom

 In the United Kingdom, a number of prominent video game developers emerged in the late 1970s and early 1980s.
 The ZX Spectrum, released in 1982, helped to popularize home computing, coding, and gaming in Britain and Europe.

 The BBC Computer Literacy Project, using the BBC Micro computer, ran from 1980 to 1989.
 This initiative educated a generation of coders in schools and at home.
 This was before the development of mass-market PCs in the 1990s.
 'Bedroom computer innovation' led to the development of early web-hosting companies aimed at businesses and individuals in the 1990s.

 The BBC Computer Literacy Project 2012 was an initiative to develop students' marketable information technology and computer science skills.

 Computer programming skills were introduced into the National Curriculum in 2014.

 It was reported in 2017 that roughly 11.5 million United Kingdom citizens did not have basic computer literacy skills.
 In response, the United Kingdom government published a 'digital skills strategy' in 2017.

 First released in 2012, the Raspberry Pi is a series of low-cost single-board computers originally intended to promote the teaching of basic computer science in schools in the UK.
-Later, they became far more popular than anticipated, and have been used in a wide variety of applications.
+Later, they became far more popular than anticipated and have been used in a wide variety of applications.
 The Raspberry Pi Foundation promotes the teaching of elementary computer science in UK schools and in developing countries.